 AOI uses high-resolution cameras and software in order to detect manufacturing errors.
 The software inspects multiple images of the PCB against an image of a golden board stored in its memory, and it marks the discrepancies.
 Another method can also be comparing it with ideal design specifications.
 AOI can be put through an SMT line.
 The inspections can detect defects in soldering, inadequate wetting, and tombstoning.
 After inspecting defects, the system can use the feedback from the machine to make finer adjustments resulting in fewer defects.
 However, AOI does not work well with hole parts.
 Even though this technology has come a long way, it experiences difficulties in detecting differences in vin height, cast shadows, and hidden parts.

 3) X-Ray Inspection

 X-ray inspection is needed for hidden leads.
 This method provides a non-destructive technique with the ability to detect defects that are not visible to the human eye.
 For instance, ball grid arrays (BGA) have pins arranged under them.
-After soldering it is impossible to inspect connections optically.
-As a result, x-ray inspection is needed to ensure leads are properly soldered.
+After soldering, it is impossible to inspect connections optically.
+As a result, an x-ray inspection is needed to ensure leads are properly soldered.

 5) Functional Testing

 This method is very variable.
 It is designed to simulate the device in the field.
-This method of testing is created by OEM and given to the CM to run.
-Functional testing includes a power source and several inputs that confirms that the board is working as intended.
+This method of Testing is created by OEM and given to the CM to run.
+Functional Testing includes a power source and several inputs that confirms that the board is working as intended.

 Choosing a PCB Testing Method

 The selection of PCB testing solution will differ according to the type of PCB, test performance, application, sensitivity, and tolerance.
-As the complexity of a PCB increases more advanced techniques will be required.
+As the complexity of a PCB increases, more advanced techniques will be required.